mysticpants/AWSSNS_OLD/README.md

 #### Response Table
-The format of the response table
+The format of the response table general to all functions

 Key		              |       Type     | Description
 --------------------- | -------------- | -----------